didx-xyz/aries-cloudapi-python/docs/workflows.md

 #### Trust registry

 As a client you can retrieve the trust registry (and NOT alter it).
-That is intential and all a consumer/client should and is able to do.
+That is intentional and all a consumer/client should and is able to do.
 Altering the trust registry is baked into admin actions and only possible with admin role.

 #### Webhooks

-A client can subscribe to the webhooks via the cloudapi (as opposed to directly via the webhooks container).
-This requires only targetting the `/webhooks` endpoint and optionally targetting the `/webhooks/{topic}` subroute by suffixing a topic.
+A client can subscribe to the webhooks via the CloudAPI (as opposed to directly via the webhooks container).
+This requires only targeting the `/webhooks` endpoint and optionally targeting the `/webhooks/{topic}` sub-route by suffixing a topic.
 Using the auth mechanism (see section below), the app automatically extracts the required info about the wallet (i.e the wallet id and JWT) and retrieves only the associated webhooks with a particular wallet.
 Failing to authenticate will return a 403 HTTP Error.

 ### Authentication

 Authentication is handled by the CloudAPI and, fom a client perspective, kept simple and convenient.
-Either, via the Swagger UI auth (padlock butten in UI) or via the HEADER data of your client specifying an `x-api-key`.
+Either, via the Swagger UI auth (padlock button in UI) or via the HEADER data of your client specifying an `x-api-key`.
 Regardless of whether ou use the UI or another client, the `x-api-key` value consists of two parts, separated by a dot:

 `{role}.{key/password}`